Museum's Collection Of Purported Dead Sea Scroll Fragments Are Fakes, Experts Say

 While those fragments were removed, the remaining 11 stayed on public display pending further investigation.

-In the report, the investigators said that the ink used on the manuscripts and that used on authentic scrolls did not match and that "[m]any anomalies observed in the application of the ink reinforce the theory that degraded fragments of archeological leather, most likely ancient and already covered with a variety of mineral deposits from the environment, were used as substrates for writing."
+In the report, the investigators said that ink used on the manuscripts did not match ink used on authentic scrolls and that "[m]any anomalies observed in the application of the ink reinforce the theory that degraded fragments of archeological leather, most likely ancient and already covered with a variety of mineral deposits from the environment, were used as substrates for writing."

 After discovering that the remaining fragments were fakes, the investigators turned to the question of how they might have been fabricated.